HARBOR MAINTENANCE FUNDING

 New Soo Lock

 Owned and operated by the Army Corps of Engineers, the lock complex at Sault Ste Marie, Michigan (“Soo Locks”) enables ships to navigate the St. Marys River, which connects Lake Superior and Lake Huron.
 Through this critical infrastructure, Great Lakes commercial vessels carry iron ore and other raw materials that feed the nation’s steel industry, agricultural products destined for export markets, and low sulfur coal fueling the region’s electric utilities.
 Unfortunately, the lock infrastructure is old and in need of repair and replacement.
 Congress originally authorized construction of a new large lock at Sault Ste Marie in the Water Resources Development Act of 1986.
 The project was reauthorized in 2007 and again in 2018 at a total cost of $922 million.
-The project is currently under construction with first-year funds provided in FY2019.
-The Corps’ FY2020 budget includes $75.33 million for the new lock.
-While this is welcome and important support, the agency estimates that it could deploy up to $89.2 million in construction funds during FY2020.
-Congress should keep the project moving forward and provide second-year funding of $89.2 million in the FY2020 Energy and Water Development Appropriations Bill.
+The project is currently under construction with first-year funds provided in FY2019 and second year funds in FY2020.
+The Corps’ FY2021 budget includes $123.2 million for the new lock.
+While this is welcome and important support, the agency estimates that it could deploy up to $173.2 million in construction funds during FY2021.
+Congress and the Administration should keep the project moving forward and provide third-year funding of $173.2 million in the FY2021 Energy and Water Development Appropriations Bill and FY2021 workplan.

 Rehabilitation of Existing Soo Locks

 The two operating locks at Sault Ste Marie were constructed in 1948 and 1968.
 In 2007, the Corps of Engineers began a multi-year Asset Renewal Program to rehabilitate and modernize the Soo Locks’ infrastructure.
 The goal of this program is to improve the efficiency of lock operations and reduce the risk of lock failure and possible vessel delays.
-The FY2020 budget provides $2.6 million to rehabilitate Soo Lock infrastructure – a shortfall of $2.4 million compared to the amount needed in FY2020.
-Congress should provide $5 million in the Fiscal Year 2020 Energy and Water Development Appropriations Bill to ensure continuation of the Soo Lock Asset Renewal Program.
+The FY2021 budget provides no funds to rehabilitate Soo Lock infrastructure.
+However, the Corps estimates that it could deploy up to $34.27 million next year.
+Congress and the Administration should provide $34.27 million in the Fiscal Year 2021 Energy and Water Development Appropriations Bill and FY2021 workplan to ensure continuation of the Soo Lock Asset Renewal Program.

 Great Lakes Breakwater Reconstruction

 Throughout the Great Lakes region, commercial harbors and municipal waterfronts are protected from excessive wave action by breakwater structures.
 These structures are maintained by the Army Corps of Engineers.
 Due to inadequate budgetary resources, many of these structures have fallen into disrepair, threatening commercial navigation, recreational boating, and waterfront property.
-Congress should provide funds in the Fiscal Year 2020 Energy and Water Development Appropriations Bill (Army Corps of Engineers Operation and Maintenance budget) for breakwater repair and rehabilitation, particularly in the following critical locations:
+Congress should provide funds in the Fiscal Year 2021 Energy and Water Development Appropriations Bill and FY2021 workplan for breakwater repair and rehabilitation, particularly in the following critical locations:

 • Chicago, IL